stephanel/daily-bytes/README.md

 - [Reverse String - C#](https://github.com/stephanel/daily-bytes/tree/master/reverse-string/csharp)

-## Run .NET Test using GitHub Actions
+## Run the .NET Tests using GitHub Actions

 A workflow for running the .NET tests manually is available in `Github Actions`.
 When running it, You will be asked for the input `Folder of the .NET app` which should be the relative path of the directoy of the .NET code.